alexharri/website/posts/bit-sets.md

 ## Bit masks

-[Bit masks][mask] allows us compactly store multiple booleans in a single number.
+[Bit masks][mask] allow us to compactly store multiple booleans in a single number.
 You may know bit masks as _bit flags_ or _bit fields_.

 [mask]: https://en.wikipedia.org/wiki/Mask_(computing)